jordwalke/PackageJsonForCompilers/README.md

 - External dependencies.
 - How environment variables propagate and are "scoped".

+### Various Requested Features
+- Every time you run `esy build`, it should also dump a key/value of environment variables to `./.env` at the root of the project being built.
+This makes it easy for tooling to source that file when it discovers it.

 ## Wait, `npm`?
 What's going On In the Install Process